BlarFlargen/AutoRoll/README.md

 # AutoRoll
-AutoRoll Addon for 3.3.5a World of Warcraft
+AutoRoll Addon for 3.3.5a World of Warcraft, made with AI